MicrosoftDocs/win32/desktop-src/Msi/updating-a-summary-information-stream.md

 ---
-Description: 'The value of the Revision Number Summary Property in the summary information stream must be changed to a new, unique value when localizing a database, because the installation database is being changed.
-See Package Codes.' ms.assetid: 'fce292c5-6702-4948-a13a-2a9ccacbd5c9'
+Description: The value of the Revision Number Summary Property in the summary information stream must be changed to a new, unique value when localizing a database, because the installation database is being changed.
+See Package Codes. ms.assetid: fce292c5-6702-4948-a13a-2a9ccacbd5c9
-title: Updating a Summary Information Stream
+title: Updating a Summary Information Stream ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Updating a Summary Information Stream